Stern1710/hash-based-signatures/README.md

 Hash-based signatures are divided into the stateless and statefull schemes.
 Stateless offer advantages with typically simpler implementations and are easier to mange, but suffer from bigger signature sizes and decreased performance.
 For statefull signature schemes, the XMSS (Extended Merkle signature scheme) and LMS seem to be the most promising approaches.
 However, LMS is typically the faster method, therefore the decision fell on the usage of this scheme.

-There already exists a reference implemenetation](https://github.com/cisco/hash-sigs)for LMS signatures which is the basis for this extension with new functions such as bulk signing.
+There already exists a [reference implemenetation](https://github.com/cisco/hash-sigs)for LMS signatures which is the basis for this extension with new functions such as bulk signing.
 The features are usage are described in the according sections.

 ## Technologies ##